pulumi/docs/content/blog/centralized-policy-violations/index.md

 ## Streamlining Compliance with Future Enhancements

 Centralizing and surfacing policy violations is just the beginning.
-Future updates will include additional capabilities like advanced search and filtering, and making it even easier to manage and resolve violations.
-We’re committed to continuing to provide the tools you need to keep your infrastructure secure, compliant, and running smoothly.
+Future updates will include additional capabilities like advanced search and filtering, making it even easier to manage violations.
+We’re committed to providing the tools you need to keep your infrastructure secure, compliant, and running smoothly.

 ## Wrapping It Up